 - From within your TaxAct 1065 return (Online or Desktop), click K-1 Wizard, then click Continue (on smaller devices, click in the top left corner of your screen, then click K-1 Wizard).

-- Click Step-by-Step Guidance and continue with the interview questions until you reach the screen titled Partner – Classification.
+- Click Step-by-Step Guidance and continue until you reach Partner - Classification

 - Click the Circle next to the applicable classification to select it.